- Season & Tickets

-Pamela Christian, Ph.D. is Director of Graduate Studies and Associate Professor of voice, speech and dialect studies in the Department of Theatre and Dance.
+Pamela Christian, Ph.D. is an associate professor of voice, speech and dialect studies in the Department of Theatre and Dance.
 She teaches graduate/undergraduate courses in the department, coaches students in production, and teaches workshops throughout the year for professionals in the area of speech performance and public presentation.
 She also works extensively as a voice/dialect coach for stage and film; previous work includes projects with Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.

 She is a member of AEA (Actors' Equity Association) and has performed a number of leading roles in productions that include Mary Stuart, The Chairs, The Madwoman of Chaillot, Mirandolina, A Threepenny Opera, Dangerous Liaisons, Dancing at Lughnasa and her own solo script Anne Sexton: The Excitable Gift, developed through use of the Sexton archives at the Harry Ransom Center, UT Austin.

 As an instructor in the College of Fine Arts, Pamela received the College of Fine Arts Teaching Excellence Award 2003 and the Department of Theatre and Dance Teaching Excellence Award 2005.

 - Ph.D.
 Speech Communication-Performance Studies, Southern Illinois University, Carbondale

 - M.F.A.
 Acting, The University of Texas at Austin

 - B.A.
 English, Princeton University

 Campus Mail Code: D3900